Robust Graph Neural Networks via Unbiased Aggregation: Conclusion Limitation

 In this work, we propose a unified view of $\ell_1$ robust graph smoothing to uniformly understand the robustness and limitations of representative robust GNNs.
-The established view not only justifies their improved and closely aligned robustness but also explains their severe performance degradation under large attack budgets by an accumulated estimation bias analysis.
+The established view not only justifies their improved and closely aligned robustness but also explains their severe performance degradation under large attack budgets by a novel estimation bias analysis.
 To mitigate the estimation bias, we propose a robust and unbiased graph signal estimator.
 To solve this non-trivial estimation problem, we design a novel and efficient Quasi-Newton IRLS algorithm that can better capture the landscape of the optimization problem and converge stably with a theoretical guarantee.
-This algorithm is unfolded into an interpretable GNN with Robust Unbiased Aggregation (RUNG).
-As verified by our experiments, RUNG provides the best performance under strong adaptive attacks and overcomes performance degradation under large attack budgets.
+This algorithm can be unfolded and used as a building block for constructing robust GNNs with Robust Unbiased Aggregation (RUNG).
+As verified by our experiments, RUNG provides the best performance under strong adaptive attacks among all the baselines.
 Furthermore, RUNG also covers many classic GNNs as special cases.
 Most importantly, this work provides a deeper understanding of existing approaches and reveals a principled direction for designing robust GNNs.